 Step 3: Now you will slowly add in your flour mixture to the egg mixture and stir until it is well-combined.

-Step 4: Bake in the oven as directed below, and when cupcakes are done, remove and place on a cooling rack.
+Step 4: Bake zucchini cupcakes in the oven as directed below, and when cupcakes are done, remove and place on a cooling rack.

 Step 5: Use an apple corer to scoop out the center of the cupcakes, and fill with the peanut butter frosting you make.

-Then use a piping bag and I used tip #336 to pipe the remaining peanut butter frosting on top the cupcakes.
+Then use a piping bag and I used tip #336 to pipe the remaining peanut butter frosting on top of the cupcakes.
 Any tip will work.
+Feel free to decorate this chocolate peanut butter cupcake as you would like!

 To store these zucchini cupcakes all you need to do is place them in the refrigerator.
 I find the cupcakes store the best in the fridge.